Homology theories and Gorenstein dimensions for complexes: Introduction

 \section{Introduction}

 Tate (co)homology was initially defined for representations of finite groups.
 It was extended by Avramov and Martsinkovsky \cite{AM} and Veliche \cite{V} to modules/complexes of finite Gorenstein projective dimension.
-Christensen and Jorgensen \cite{CJ} further studied Tate homology for complexes of finite Gorenstein projective dimension, where they proved a balance result: If $\bM$ is an $\Rop$-complex and $\bN$ is an $R$-complex, both of which are bounded above and of finite Gorenstein projective dimension with $\bT \to \bP \to \bN$ a complete projective resolution of $\bN$, then for each $i\in\ZZ$ there is an isomorphism $\Ttor{i}{\bM}{\bN}\cong\H[i]{\tp{\bM}{\bT}}$.
-In this paper, we give another balance result for Tate homology of complexes via flat objects.
-More precisely, we prove the following result; see Theorem \ref{cor:fb}.
+Christensen and Jorgensen further studied Tate homology for complexes of finite Gorenstein projective dimension in \cite{CJ}, where they proved a balanced result using pinched complexes: If $\bM$ is an $\Rop$-complex and $\bN$ is an $R$-complex, both of which are bounded above and of finite Gorenstein projective dimension with $\bT \to \bP \to \bN$ a complete projective resolution of $\bN$, then for each $i\in\ZZ$ there is an isomorphism $\Ttor{i}{\bM}{\bN}\cong\H[i]{\tp{\bM}{\bT}}$.
+In Section \ref{6}, we reprove this result, and give another balanced result for Tate homology of complexes via flat objects.
+More precisely, we prove the next result; see Theorem \ref{cor:fb}.

 \begin{res*}[Theorem A] Let $\bM$ be a bounded above $\Rop$-complex of finite Gorenstein projective dimension and let $\bN$ be a bounded above $R$-complex of finite Gorenstein flat dimension with $(\bT, \bF)$ a Tate flat resolution.
 Then for each $i\in\ZZ$ there is an isomorphism